-Everything you need to know about how to use watercress, including the different varieties, how to store it, nutrition information, and more!
+Everything you need to know about how to use cress, including the different varieties, how to store it, nutrition information, and more!

-For those unfamiliar with this veg, watercress is one of the oldest leafy greens us humans have eaten.
-It’s a water-growing plant that’s in the same family as mustard and cabbage, giving it a distinctly spicy, peppery, pungent flavor.
+For those unfamiliar with this veg, cress is one of the oldest leafy greens us humans have eaten.
+It’s a water or soil grown plant that’s in the same family as mustard and cabbage, giving it a distinctly spicy, peppery, pungent flavor.

 - Garden Cress: This variety is grown in soil and has a spicy flavor, like horse radish.